splunk/public-o11y-docs/gdi/postgresql/postgresql.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` deploys this integration as the `postgresql` monitor via the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` deploys this integration as the `postgresql` monitor via the Smart Agent Receiver.

 This monitor pulls metrics from all PostgreSQL databases from a specific Postgres server instance.
 This monitor pulls basic information that is applicable to any database and gathers these metrics via SQL queries.